Automattic/theme-components/CONTRIBUTING.md

 **IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.

-Thanks for helping make the theme pattern library better!
+Thanks for helping make Components better!